fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040Examples.md

 This example is based on the code in category_fcpp.cpp and had links with the unify.cpp code as well.

+There is a lot of experimental code in this example.

 These examples link up a lot of work which I have done over the years to implement various ideas about Monads and Functors.

 The usual implementations of these are in Haskell and I am using FC++ as a way of translating to C++.